kielni/pocket-dinner/README.md

 # Dinner generator from Pocket items

-Randomly choose 10 Pocket items tagged with `recipe` and display as a list.
+Randomly choose 10 Pocket items tagged with `dinner` and display as a list.

 Uses the [pocket python wrapper](https://github.com/tapanpandita/pocket) to get data from the [Pocket API](https://getpocket.com/developer/docs/overview).